gioblu/PJON/strategies/SoftwareBitBang/README.md

   }

 ```
 After the PJON object is defined with its strategy it is possible to set the communication pin accessing to the strategy present in the PJON instance.
+All the other necessary information is present in the general [Documentation](/documentation).

 #### Why not interrupts?
 In the Arduino environment the use of libraries is really extensive and often the end user is not able to go over collisions.
 Very often a library is using hardware resources of the microcontroller as timers or interrupts, colliding or interrupting other libraries.
 This happens because in general Arduino boards have limited hardware resources.
 To have a universal and reliable communication medium in this sort of environment, software emulated bit-banging, is a good, stable and reliable solution that leads to "more predictable" results than interrupt driven systems coexisting on small microcontrollers without the original developer and the end user knowing about it.